Washing machine cleaners compared

 While this is positive in terms of energy saved, washing at lower temperatures and with less water can make it harder for a washing machine to wash away grime from the innards of the machine itself.

 Mould can develop in the damp areas of the machine and on surfaces, such as the rubber door seal, limescale can build up on components deep within the machine, such as the heater element and deposits of dirt and undissolved detergent can be found spread around the machine.

 If you don’t regularly clean your washing machine you could end up reducing its lifetime as components decay or become less effective.

-Just set your washing machine to run a maintenance wash with an empty machine - or a 90°C wash if a pre-set option isn’t available – and add around half-a bottle (250 ml) of white vinegar straight into the washing machine’s drum.
+If you want to avoid using a commercial washing machine cleaner, you can simply set your washing machine to run a maintenance wash with an empty machine - or a 90°C wash if a pre-set option isn’t available.
+You could also try adding bicarbonate soda.